niktion9/cse15l-lab-reports/LabReport1.md

 Explanation: Since the only directory in the filesystem is lecture1, it was used as an argument, which outputted a statement indicating that lecture1 is a directory, rather than a file.
 The cat command only prints the details present in a mentioned file.

-Error or No Error: Not sure?
+Error or No Error: Yes, it is an error because the cat command does not accept a directory as an argument.
+It will only work with files.

 > ### Example 3: cat command with file argument